pkutaj/pkutaj.github.io/playlist.md

 #### https://podcasts.musixmatch.com/podcast/the-ezra-klein-show-01gv2bv14079rhv1ch6dvacmbc/episode/tired-distracted-burned-out-listen-to-this-01hkch25n8a6rasvdyxs789dqq
 * <Tired?
 Distracted?
 Burned-Out?
 Listen to This.
 Transcript - The Ezra Klein Show>
 *
-> Maya Angelou
-> , talked about her big mind and her little mind.
-And her big mind was what she used for her deep thought and her
-> creativity
-> .
-> And so that’s what I would call focused
-> attention
-> , where you’re really being focused and challenged.
-But she also talked about being able to step away and use what she called her little mind.
-She did crossword puzzles, or she did small tasks, which kind of allowed her attentional resources to fill back up in the tank.

 > Some people do play simple mindless games.
 One person I talked to said in his office he has a screen, and he just likes to throw that ball on the screen.
 And it just kind of allows him to kind of reset and relax.
 So the great poet and writer,
 > Maya Angelou
 > , talked about her big mind and her little mind.
 And her big mind was what she used for her deep thought and her